peter890331/new_autoshinyhunter_gui_version/README.md

      *or the last string of numbers of the URL for Pokedex100's channel in the web version of the DC server.*

        > Log in to the web version of DC server, go to Pokedex100 and find the channel that you want to crawl,
-       > there is usually a channel called 100communitcy, or a special channel on community days,
        > paste the last string of numbers of the URL into the input box for "請輸入 channelid".

        <img src= "https://github.com/peter890331/new_autoshinyhunter_gui_version/blob/figures/channelid%202.png" width="500px">